Struggling to build your food supply? Discover how to find free food and make your budget go further. Don’t miss out on these money-saving tips!

 Mrs. CBB and I were taught how to remove and dry the seeds from peppers and tomatoes to use in the following growing season.

-Also, some herbs, such as mint and parsley, will return repeatedly, along with many others.
+Additionally, certain herbs, such as mint and parsley, will often return, along with many others.

-Seeing all the vegetables growing in my father-in-law’s garden was amazing, considering he had not planted the garden since he passed away.
+Seeing all the vegetables growing in my father-in-law’s garden was amazing, considering he had not tended to the garden since his passing.

-You may also find lettuce and tomatoes popping up in areas where you had plants growing once.
+You may also find lettuce and tomatoes emerging in areas where you once had plants growing.

 Again, seeds from peppers and tomatoes that rot and make their way into the soil can germinate the following season.